carp-lang/Carp/docs/hacking.md

 The following sources are important for evaluation:

-- `src/Eval.hs` -- this is the entry point for the evalautor.
+- `src/Eval.hs` -- this is the entry point for the evaluator.
 - `src/Obj.hs` -- Defines `Context` which carries compiler state across evaluation passes in the form of `Env`s, defines `Env` which holds `Binders` from names to `XObjs`.
 - `src/Primitives.hs` -- builtin functions or "keywords" that **do not** evaluate their arguments
-- `src/Commands.hs` -- builtin functions or "keywords" that evalaute their arguments
+- `src/Commands.hs` -- builtin functions or "keywords" that evaluate their arguments
-- `src/StartingEnv.hs` -- defines the starting environement for the compiler to work with.
+- `src/StartingEnv.hs` -- defines the starting environment for the compiler to work with.
 All commands and primitives are registered here, so that evaluation passes can use them.
 - `Lookup.hs` -- Functions for looking up `Binders` in a given environment (`Env`).
-- `Expand.hs` -- Fucntions for expanding macro forms.
+- `Expand.hs` -- Functions for expanding macro forms.
 - `Infer.hs` -- Functions for performing type inference--entry point into the
   type system.
 - `Qualify` -- Qualifies symbols with appropriate module names.

-Some other peices of the type system and borrow checking mechanisms could be included in this list as well, but this list captures the core functionality related to evaluation.
-Generlaly speaking, the evaluation component is the conductor of our compilation smphony and orchestrates all the other parts of the compiler.
+Some other pieces of the type system and borrow checking mechanisms could be included in this list as well, but this list captures the core functionality related to evaluation.
+Generally speaking, the evaluation component is the conductor of our compilation symphony and orchestrates all the other parts of the compiler.

 > Note: For a more in depth look at the dynamic evaluator, see [the section on